doantienlen/PicoCTF/picoMINI_2022/general Skills/PW Crack1/PW_Crack1.md

 Can you crack the password to get the flag?
 Download the password checker https://artifacts.picoctf.net/c/53/level1.py and you'll need the encrypted https://artifacts.picoctf.net/c/53/level1.flag.txt.enc in the same directory too.
 ## Solution
-After downloading, i run this code by the terminal, but it ask the password.
+After downloading, i run this code by the terminal, but it asks for password.

 Then i open it by the Vim.